Topics covered by Family Peace Initiative curriculum include:

 (2) Financial responsibility must be maintained and is a vital part of the accountability process.

-(3) Participation in classes are required including doing assigned homework.
+(3) Participation in classes are required including completing homework assignments.

 Clients accepting personal responsibility and accountability are vital to successfully completing this program.
 After fifteen weeks of attendance the participant will be required to successfully show a level of competence in understanding the curriculum in order to be allowed to complete the last nine weeks of the BIP program.
 There is a final letter of accountability required to be presented to the group at the final class.